 Don’t forget to pick up some gluten-free hot dog buns before your next cookout!

-12 Well-Loved Brands of Gluten-Free Hot Dogs
+12 Well-Loved Gluten-Free Hot Dog Brands

-Because some companies use gluten-containing products as binders or fillers in their products, you can never assume that hot dogs are always safe to eat.
+Because some companies use gluten-containing binders or fillers in their products, you can never assume that hot dogs are always safe to eat.
 However, we want you to enjoy your life to the fullest, so we did the dirty work and put together a list of gluten-free hot dog brands you can trust.

 Are Applegate hot dogs gluten free?
 Yes!
 Applegate products are gluten and GMO-free and have no antibiotics.
 Plus, their animals are humanely raised.